isomerpages/ogp-toolkit/index.md

 image: /images/isomer-logo.svg
 permalink: /
-notification: This site is a prototype, and currently still under construction 🚧 Please forgive any pages that are unfilled! 🙏🏼
+notification: This site is a prototype, and currently still under construction 🚧 Please forgive any pages that are incomplete! 🙏🏼
 sections:
   - hero:
       title: OneUnifiedSystem Starter Pack